rjhartman/stevens-esports-dashboard/README.md

 ### Register (/register)

 The register page allows anyone to sign up for an account.
-You can do so by inputting all required information, with an optional bio or profile picture.
+You can do so by inputting all required information, with an optional bio.
 Once registered, you will be able to sign in as a new user!

 ### Sign In (/login)